kgupta26/sp-connector-manager/README.md

 ### Start Connect Servers

 * Start the confluent connect server (actually all the confluent stuff).
 Simply run the following command in your terminal.
 It takes a couple of minutes.
-(Feel free to get a cup of coffee!)
+(Feel free to get a cup of coffee!) :turtle:

 ```bash
 ./scripts/start.sh